 Fact 1: It’s more than just appearances – Product design is about more than just making the product look cool.
 It has to take into account the functionality, safety, and legality of the design as well.
 No matter how interesting a design is, if it doesn’t work, it’s useless.
-Furthermore, if a design results in potential injury to the consumer or the product handler at the store, then it opens up issues of liability.
-Legally, the design must also be distinctive and not tread on the rights of other companies.
-It’s a massive undertaking – much more than sketching and brainstorming.
+Nowadays, the User Experience of the device is just as, if not more important than the product just looking nice.
+By solving the painpoints of your users, you can make a product “sticky” and people will want to continue using YOUR device over the competitors, even if your competition has a nicer design.

 Solar energy has become a topic of great concern to environmentalists, engineers, and politicians alike.
 As renewable energy continues to grow as a desirable market, there’s a continued market for products that will make solar energy more affordable, more efficient, and easier to manage.
 In 2008, National Semiconductor entered the market with the SolarMagic DC-boost Power Optimizer, and StudioRed was critical to the development of this product.